kellykochanski/rescal-snow/README.md

 When wind blows over snow, it self-organizes.
 This forms surface features, such as ripples and dunes, that alter the reflectivity and thermal conductivity of the snow.

 ![](docs/example_images/field_examples.png)

-These features have just begun to be studied by the snow and climate science communities (see [1](https://doi.org/10.1002/2015JF003529), [2](https://doi.org/10.5194/tc-13-1267-2019), [3](https://doi.org/10.5194/tc-2019-45) for recent work).
+Studying these features in the field is cold and challenging ([we've tried](https://doi.org/10.5194/tc-2019-45)), so we created rescal-snow to enable snow scientists to study snow features in controlled numerical experiments.

-We created rescal-snow to provide a highly capable snow dune modelling toolkit, to enable snow scientists to study snow features in controlled numerical experiments, and produce high-quality quantitative output.
+We hope that this model will be useful to researchers in snow science, geomorphology, and polar climate.

 Rescal-snow is able to simulate:

  - Snow/sand grain erosion and deposition by wind